Patagonia Triolet - Women's Review

 The Triolet is made of 3L Gore-Tex fabric, the industry standard material for extreme weather protection.
 This jacket is a lightweight and high-performance alpine-ready layer.
 The material is certainly burly enough for the most rugged adventures on the planet, though the cut is not as generous as we like for the burliest of expeditions at high elevations and polar locations.

-The Triolet is more geared toward technical movement in the mountains and less toward survival in the harshest environment.
+The Triolet is more geared towards movement in the mountains and less towards survival in the harshest environments.
 It has a slightly shorter back length, and the features are sleeker than they are burly, which allows for improved ease of movement in the jacket.
 That said, this jacket sealed out the weather and protected us well in our field testing during some rough weather on ski mountaineering adventures and through a variety of complex climbing movements.

 Mobility and Fit